November 1 - November 9, 2024

 Join Art Center East to experience this special holiday.
 Día de los Muertos is a Mexican national holiday that celebrates the joys of life and offers an opportunity to honor loved ones who have passed away.
 This celebration is cheerful and playful rather than mournful and sad, and its traditions highlight the importance of family, both living and dead.
 Día de los Muertos is traditionally celebrated in Mexico and Central and South America but has also become a widely celebrated holiday in the United States and other countries worldwide.

-Families prepare for this special day by cleaning and decorating their ancestors' graves, preparing a feast of foods their ancestors loved, and laying a pathway of marigolds.
+Though Día de los Muertos sugar skulls (calaveras) and costumed skeletons (calacas) have become more commonplace in the United States as an extension of Halloween imagery, they are not intended to be spooky.
+Día de Los Muertos came about as a fusion between the Catholic holidays All Saints’ Day (November 1) and All Souls’ Day (November 2) and the ancestor-honoring traditions of Indigenous Mexico.
+Families prepare for this special day by tidying and decorating their ancestors' graves, preparing a feast of foods their ancestors loved, and laying a pathway of marigolds.
 There is music, singing, lots of good food, and happy reminiscing.
 This annual event helps younger family members learn more about their ancestors and strengthens family bonds.

-Combining Mexican folk art, vibrant colors, music, parades, food, and family, Día de Los Muertos is a celebratory holiday that presents an opportunity to honor our loved ones who have passed away.
-The holiday’s traditions highlight the importance of family, both living and dead, and encourage meaningful reflection on the beauty and brevity of life.
+Combining Mexican folk art, vibrant colors, music, parades, food, and family, Día de Los Muertos is a memorial and celebratory holiday that encourages meaningful reflection on the beauty and brevity of life.
+UNESCO recognizes its unique traditions as an Intangible Cultural Heritage.

 TOP